medvied/mze/mze.rst

     * - R.records.10M
       - 10M records MUST be supported.
     * - R.rendering.instant
-      - Modifications should be re-rendered in the open windows immediately.
+      - Modifications should be re-rendered in all open currently open (in a client) views immediately.
     * - R.record.sequence
       - Record type - sequence.
 Allows to create an ordered list of records.
     * - R.link.type